finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### Value

-The simplest synonym consists of a single value `[value "independentAmount"]`.
-This means that the value of the input attribute \"independentAmount\" will be mapped to the associated Rosetta attribute.
+The simplest synonym consists of a single value `[value "combustible"]`.
+This means that the value of the input attribute \"combustible\" will be mapped to the associated Rosetta attribute.
 If both the input attribute and the Rosetta attribute are basic types (string, number, date etc) then the input value will be stored in the appropriate place in the output document.
 If they are both complex types (with child attributes of their own) then the attributes contained within the complex type will be compared against synonyms inside the corresponding Rosetta type.
 If one is complex and the other is basic then a mapping error will be recorded.

 ##### Path

 The value of a synonym can be followed with a path declaration.
 E.g.:

 ```
-[synonym FpML_5_10 value "initialFixingDate" path "resetDates"]
+[synonym MULTI_CARDINALITY_EXAMPLE_2 value "combustible" path "engineDetail"]
 ```

 This allows a path of input document elements to be matched to a single Rosetta attribute.
-In the example the contents of the xml path `resetDates.initialFixingDate` will be mapped to the Rosetta attribute.
+In the example the contents of the xml path `engineDetail.combustible` will be mapped to the Rosetta attribute.
 Note that the path is applied as a suffix to the synonym value.

 ##### Maps 2